 If you’re having trouble opening medication bottles, ask your pharmacist about putting Qulipta in an easy-open container.
 They also may recommend tools that can make it easier to open bottles.

 If you miss your dose of Qulipta, talk with your doctor or pharmacist about when to take your next dose.
-In some cases, they may recommend taking your dose as soon as you remember.
+They may recommend taking your dose as soon as you remember.
 However, if it’s almost time for your next dose, they may recommend skipping your missed dose and taking your next dose at your usual time.
 You should not take an extra dose to make up for a missed dose.

-It’s important that you do not use more Qulipta than your doctor prescribes.
+It’s important that you do not take more Qulipta than your doctor prescribes.
 For some medications, taking more than the recommended amount may lead to side effects or overdose.

 If you take more than the recommended amount of Qulipta

 Call your doctor right away if you believe you’ve taken too much Qulipta.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.

 The dosages in this article are typical dosages provided by the drug manufacturer.
 If your doctor recommends Qulipta for you, they will prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes for you.